amondnet/orchestrate-java-client/www/source/querying.html.md

    // one of the 'path's specified in one of the ops does not exist
    // (ie it may have been removed by another update of the item).
 } catch (ItemVersionMismatchException ex) {
+   // since there was NO ifMatch value sent, this means the
    // patch failed to apply due to too many other requests to
    // update the same item key
 }